galois1915/Computer-vision/README.md

 ### TensorFlow
 In version 2 TensorFlow added a higher-level neural network construction API called Keras.
 With Keras, most model building steps can be done in a much simpler way.
 Only switching to pure TensorFlow when you need to develop some custom architectures for research or more complex scenarios.

+**There are more than 100 tensor operations**, including arithmetic, linear algebra, matrix manipulation (such as transposing, indexing, and slicing).
+For sampling and reviewing, you'll find a comprehensive description [here](https://pytorch.org/docs/stable/torch.html).
+Each of these operations can be run on the GPU (at typically higher speeds than on a
+CPU).
+* CPUs have up to 16 cores.
+Cores are units that do the actual computation.
+Each core processes tasks in a sequential order (one task at a time).
+* GPUs have 1000s of cores.
+GPU cores handle computations in parallel processing.
+Tasks are divided and processed across the different cores.
+That's what makes GPUs faster than CPUs in most cases.
+GPUs perform better with large data than small data.
+GPU are typically used for high-intensive computation of graphics or neural networks (we'll learn more about that later in the Neural Network unit).
+* PyTorch can use the Nvidia CUDA library to take advantage of their GPU cards.
+By default, tensors are created on the CPU.
+Tensors can also be computed to GPUs; to do that, you need to move them using the `.to` method (after checking for GPU availability).
+Keep in mind that copying large tensors across devices can be expensive in terms of time and memory!

 ### PyTorch
+ PyTorch provides two data primitives: <code>torch.utils.data.DataLoader<code> and <code>torch.utils.data.Dataset<code> that enable you to use pre-loaded datasets as well as your own data.

-Even better approach is to use functionality in Torchvision library, namely ImageFolder.
+Even better approach is to use functionality in **Torchvision library**, namely <code>ImageFolder<code>.
 It does all the preprocessing steps automatically, and also assigns labels to images according to the directory structure

 ## Simple dense neural network (DNN)
 Fully-connected layer or Dense layer: